L&L Style Photo Logo

 A DETAILED JOURNEY

 • Once you enter the building (there are two entrances, one on Worth St. and the other one at Centre St.) you will find a security checkpoint similar to the one at the airports.
-We think that unfortunately, this is a necessary measure these days but just keep that in mind to bring a bag or purse where you can insert your belongings before entering the scanner and you’ll get inside in a blink of an eye.
-NOTE: For security reasons, no photography at or pointing to the security checkpoint is allowed and they will be mad if you take photos (And rightly so).
+We think that unfortunately, this is a necessary measure these days but just keep that in mind to bring a bag or purse where you can insert your belongings before entering the scanner and you’ll get inside in the blink of an eye.
+NOTE: For security reasons, no photography at or pointing to the security checkpoint is allowed and they will be mad if you take photos.

-• Once you go through security you will have to check in at the reception desk to verify your IDs, marriage license, and witness ID.
+• Once you go through security you need to check in at the reception desk to verify your ID, marriage license, and witness ID.
 A waiting number will be assigned.
 If it’s just the two of you and you don’t have a witness we’d be happy to act as witnesses!

-• Keep that number with you, you will need it in the following steps.
-They will call your number at a station 1 to 13 and you and your witness will need to sign the license and pay the ceremony fee
+• Keep that number with you; you will need it in the following steps.
+They will call your number at stations 1 to 13 and you and your witness will need to sign the license and pay the ceremony fee

-• Then you will have to wait some more until you are called by the same number at Station 5 which is the access to the wedding chapels.
-This is a great moment to take some shots at the location.
+• Then you will have to wait some more until you are called by the same number at Station 5, which is the access to the wedding chapels.

-• Once they call you at Station 5 the officiant will take your marriage license and have you wait a little bit in the waiting room.
+• Once they call you at Station 5 you will have you wait a little bit in the circular waiting room with a green couch.

-• Finally they will call you by your name and you will enter one of the two chapels for the ceremony (East or West).
-The ceremony is quite short and they normally don’t allow reading your own vows but most likely you will be able to say something short and sweet
+• Finally they will call you by your names and you will enter one of the two chapels for the ceremony (East or West).
+The ceremony is quite short and they normally don’t allow reading your own vows but you can always ask if you will be able to say something short and sweet.

 TIPS & TRICKS